gregorywmorris/oaken-spirits/ANALYTICS_PIPELINE.md

 5. **Materialize Dagster Assets**:

     1. In the Dagster UI, click on `Materialize all`.
 This should trigger the full pipeline.
 First the Airbyte sync to extract data from MySQL and load it into BigQuery, and then DBT to transform the raw data, materializing the `staging` and `marts` models.
-        - **NOTE:** I have had this faile without cause.
+        - **NOTE:** I have had this fail without cause.
 Just materialize again.
-    1. You can go to the Airbyte UI and confirm a sync is running, and then.
     1. When the DBT jobs have run, go to your BigQuery console and check the views have been created in the `oaken_transformed` dataset.